certtools/intelmq/docs/user/bots.rst

     * `send` and `drop` are mutually exclusive
     * `ignore` and `use_first` are mutually exclusive

+* `overwrite`: Boolean or absent, whether search results overwrite values already in the message or not.
+If not specified, attempting to add a field that already exists throws an exception.

 **Description**

 Runs a saved search in Splunk using fields in an event, adding fields from the search result into the event.